Emoun/duplicate/README.md

 cargo +nightly fmt
 ```

-Travis-CI will check the formatting and fail if it isn't formatted correctly.
+The CI/CD will check the formatting and fail if it isn't formatted correctly.

 # Release Deployment

-Deployment of new versions of this crate is managed by Travis-CI using git tags.
+Deployment of new versions of this crate is managed by CI/CD using git tags.
 To trigger a new release, simply push a tag to the repository containing only the version number:

 ```